grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 Working on new index.

 Need tests for the following;
-job-failed with q.removeFinishedJobs = true/false/number with events
+dbResult.toIds
-job-completed with q.removeFinishedJobs = true/false/number with events
+job-failed with q.removeFinishedJobs = true
-queue-cancel-job with q.removeFinishedJobs = true/false/number with events
+job-completed with q.removeFinishedJobs = true

-change job-failed return to id rather than job is tests add active, added, failed, terminated event tests throughout
+queue-cancel-job with q.removeFinishedJobs = true (done returning ids) ensure returned values are always arrays check returned promise on next() call 'next().then()...' check returned jobs on queue for remove etc. change job-failed return to id rather than job is tests add active, added, failed, terminated event tests throughout